rp-callahan/rp-callahan.github.io/index.md

       ## About Me

-      I am a Postdoctroral Researcher at the University of California Santa Cruz.
+      I am a Postdoctoral Researcher at the University of California Santa Cruz.
       My research focuses on understanding how subsurface weathering influences ecological, geomorphic, and hydrologic processes.
 Currently I am working on understanding how weathering influences hydrologic partitioning in the Coast Range of California with the [Watershed